NathanMilani/cs453-project/README.md

 - /projects
 - /users

+The application enforces the following authorization rules:

+- Users must authenticate before accessing protected routes.
-Authenticated users may only access resources they own.
+- Users may only access projects that they own.
+- Users may only modify tasks belonging to projects they own.
+- Administrators can access the `/users` endpoint.
+- Administrators may bypass ownership restrictions when managing projects and tasks.

 Administrators may access administrator-only routes and bypass ownership restrictions where appropriate.